AlibabaCloudDocs/hologram/intl.en-US/Hologres SQL/OTHER SQL/Other PostgreSQL statements.md

 ---
-keyword: [Hologres, SQL statements]
+keyword: [Hologres, PostgreSQL statements]
 ---

 # Other PostgreSQL statements

-Hologres supports the PostgreSQL statements.
-These statements can be used to create, query, and update tables and schemas.
-It also includes further support for other PostgreSQL statements.
+Hologres is compatible with PostgreSQL.
+Apart from the PostgreSQL statements that are used to create, query, and update tables and schemas, Hologres also includes further support for other PostgreSQL statements.
 This topic describes these PostgreSQL statements.

-The following table lists the PostgreSQL statements supported by Hologres.
-For more information, see [PostgreSQL 11.9 Documentation](https://www.postgresql.org/docs/11/index.html).
+The following table describes the PostgreSQL statements that are supported by Hologres.
+For more information, see [PostgreSQL official documentation](https://www.postgresql.org/docs/11/index.html).

 |PostgreSQL statement|Description|
 |--------------------|-----------|